How I Got 164 Unfinished Tasks Under Control And Won My Energy Back! (Case Study)

-- Low energy (All open loops take up resources.
-They create a friction in your mind so that you can’t get through the day as smoothly as you’ve planned.
-What is interesting is that even if you don’t consciously think about your unfinished projects, they are all still spinning in your subconscious mind, waiting for the opportunity to remind you about them.
+- Low energy (All open loops and unfinished tasks take up resources.
+They create a friction in your mind so that you can't get through the day as smoothly as you’ve planned.
+What is interesting is that even if you don't consciously think about your unfinished projects, they are all still spinning in your subconscious mind, waiting for the opportunity to remind you about them.
 By having too many unfinished tasks, you are leaking energy every day, causing you to feel tired, sleepy and apathetic.)

 - Feeling of overwhelm (Every now and then a random thought will pop up in your mind, such as “Oh, I still have to do that” or “I must remember to complete this thing!”
 Thoughts like this create tension and cause a feeling of overwhelm.
 If you have too many open loops, they can cause paralysis of the mind – a state in which you don’t know what to do next because you have so many tasks to complete.)

 - No time (What comes next is the chronic lack of time.
 You start wishing there were 26 hours in a day.
 I sometimes dream about the magic wand that could manage the time-space continuum.
-No matter how busy you are, you just can’t get it all done.
-Tasks continue to pile up.
+No matter how busy you are, you just can't get it all done.
+Unfinished tasks continue to pile up.
 By the time you finish one task, three more magically appeared on your to-do list.)

 - Procrastination (That's when the queen of all evil enters your mind.
 You start to procrastinate by postponing the tasks, waiting to do them at the last moment or not doing them at all.
 You can call it laziness or a lack of motivation.
 You can even fancy yourself as the best procrastinator in the world.
 But the end result is the same – tasks remain unfinished.)